SherG/cool-iron/blog/quit-facebook.md

 Before formally shutting my account down I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto  comments it deems problematic.
 These I saw on a friend’s newsfeed, who responded with the humorous epithet: “fascistbook!”

 Warning labels stuck like annoying Post-its on casual comments change the mood and atmosphere on the platform.
-It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of intrusive busybodies.
+It's not just you and your friends and acquaintances socializing anymore, it's you, them, and a phalanx of <a href="https://www.youtube.com/watch?v=YsShZNHmpGE" target="blank">intrusive busybodies</a>.

-Consider also:
+Also consider:
 * A professor and author recently had such a warning label appended to a comment of his, because he linked to a page he was criticizing.
 (Guilt by association.)
 * Similarly, a Princeton fellow and biologist had a video interview flagged because his interview subject voiced concerns about mutations that might result from the rollout of the COVID-19 vaccine.
 The interviewer did not agree with those concerns but wanted to explore them in dialogue.

-There are many other instances where precision in fact-checking and 'intervention' is missing but its results are suppression of communication.
+There are many other instances where precision in fact-checking and 'intervention' is missing but its results are suppression of communication nonetheless.

 ### Interventionists and the Lure of the Transgressive

-First, if people’s minds are really so feeble that they need all sorts of assists and crutches just to make their way through what are usually low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
+If people’s minds are really so feeble that they need all sorts of assists and crutches just to make their way through what are usually low-definition social media posts, then it’s a problem that Post-it notes aren’t going to fix.
 Indeed, outsourcing our thinking (and therefore agency) to others is part of the larger, underlying societal fault line.

-Secondly, even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
+And, even if the Post-it note is accurate (and that's a big 'if' given nuanced problems that have ensued), is there any evidence that these notes change people’s minds?
 Do they perhaps make people <em>more</em> interested in the comment, once it’s labeled — implicity —  subversive or <em>transgressive</em>?

 > Does social disapproval, via 'warning labels,' promote independent thinking or its opposite?